Skin types

 • Skin color : Light

-• Reaction to sun : Burns easily, tans minimally
+• Reaction to the sun : Burns easily, tans minimally

 • Characteristics : Often light eyes, light hair